Skip to main content

 Staffing

-Residents are required to fulfill the service commitment (staffing) designed to ensure that residents gain experience and can function as competent clinical practitioners.
+Residents are required to fulfill a structured service commitment (staffing) designed to ensure they gain the experience necessary to function as competent and confident clinical practitioners.

 • Cardiology